HewlettPackard/python-ilorest-library-old/README.rst

 Inband communication
 ~~~~~~~~~~~~~~~~~~~~~~~~~

  To enable support for inband communications.
-You must download the DLL/SO for your system from <insert URL>.
+You must download the DLL/SO for your system: `windows <ftp://ftp.hp.com/pub/softlib2/software1/pubsw-windows/p1463761240/v116452>`_ / `linux <ftp://ftp.hp.com/pub/softlib2/software1/pubsw-linux/p1093353304/v116451>`_.
 It must be placed in your working environment path.

 Usage
 ----------